 Because Switzerland is a small country, it is relatively easy to navigate if driving yourself.

-You’ll be able to collect a hire car from all major airports and cities with most allowing you to pick up in one location and drop off in another, which makes sense if you’re road tripping around the country.
+You’ll be able to collect a hire car in Switzerland from all major airports and cities with most allowing you to pick up in one location and drop off in another, which makes sense if you’re road tripping around the country.

 The roads in Switzerland are well maintained and easy to navigate because they are well signposted.
 During the winter months remember that weather conditions can change rapidly especially on roads going through the mountains.
 Be sure to obey all signs and drive with care in slippery conditions.